ahgittin/brooklyn-cloudfoundry/cf-brooklyn-servicebroker/README.md

     $ gradle clean
     $ gradle bootRun

-The project will then generate a security password.
+The by default the project will create a user called user and generate a password.

 For testing purposes you can use this for making REST calls without the CF tool, for example

     $ export PASSWORD=<the generated password>

+You can override this by setting the username and password in the application.properties file

+    security.user.name=<new-username>
+    security.user.password=<password>

 Then to get the catalog,